 Former Ye Wells Hotel, Llandrindod Wells

 In the 18th and early 19th centuries, some mileposts showed the distance “to ye wells” (which should be pronounced “to the wells”), referring to the area where Llandrindod Wells now stands.
-This inspired the name of a Victorian building, Ye Wells Hotel, which was transferred to this site c.1907 when the building now used by the college was completed.
+This inspired the name of a Victorian building, Ye Wells Hotel, which was transferred to this site c.1907 when the building here was completed.

 The hotel was run by Mrs Bryan Smith, who lost two sons in the First World War.
 James Clement Smith was a Second Lieutenant in the Royal Fusiliers but was killed in Belgium in March 1916.
 He was 33 years old.
 He has no known grave and is commemorated on the Menin Gate memorial at Ypres and on the Llandrindod Wells war memorial.
 Her stepson Howard Bryan Smith was reported killed in October 1916.